 192A.
 Prior to the issue of any Occupation Certificate the groundwater re-use system must be tested by an appropriately qualified hydraulic engineer to certify that it has been constructed in accordance with the approved plans and that it is fully operational and capable of achieving the target water quality performance criteria.
 The certification must be to the satisfaction of the Principal Certifying Authority.
+Reason: To prevent pollution of the environment.
 Condition added as per DA/53/2022/A